-- Applicants must have a minimum undergraduate cumulative grade point average of 3.00.
+- Applicants must have a minimum undergraduate or graduate cumulative grade point average of 3.00.

-- Applicants must provide statement of intent which addresses career goals, interests in Graduate College and emergency management, and research interests.
-(500 word minimum)
+- Applicants must provide a statement of intent which addresses career goals, interests in graduate education, emergency management, and research interests.
+(300 word minimum)

 - Applicants must provide a resume or vitae.

 - Approval from the Program Director.

 Conditional admission may be possible when the grade point average is between 2.5 and 3.0.
 In addition, all application credentials are examined by a faculty committee from the EMHS Department to determine admission status.
 If a student was admitted conditionally based on grade point average, the condition will be met if upon completion of twelve (12) semester hours a cumulative grade point average of 3.00 or better is achieved.